KavyaRPatel/Movie-Recommendation-System/README.md

 # **Steps to run the code:**

-* Open Jupyter notebook
+* Open Jupyter notebook or Kaggle notebook.

-* Run the code
+* Run the code.

 # **Introduction:**